xpqz/documentation/dotnet-interface/docs/writing-asp-net-web-pages/code-behind.md

 :EndClass
 ```

 The first thing to notice is that the file requires `:Class` and `:EndClass`statements.
-These are required to tell the APLScript compiler the name of the class being defined, and the name of its base class.
-When the source code is in a .aspx file, this information is provided automatically by the APLScript compiler.
+These are required to tell the `APLScript` compiler the name of the class being defined, and the name of its base class.
+When the source code is in a `.aspx` file, this information is provided automatically by the `APLScript` compiler.

-The name of the class, in this case FruitSelection, must be the same name as is referenced in the .aspx web page file itself (intro5.aspx).
-The base class must be System.Web.UI.Page
+The name of the class, in this case `FruitSelection`, must be the same name as is referenced in the `.aspx` web page file itself (`intro5.aspx`).
+The base class must be `System.Web.UI.Page`

 The body of the script is just the same as the script section from the previous example.
 Only the names of the fruit have been changed so that it is clear which example is being executed.